fomightez/sequencework/SOLiD/README.md

 ###LIMITATIONS
-Unlike other programs for demultiplexing read data, this one does not allow for mismatches or bp in front of the barcode.
+Unlike other programs for demultiplexing read data, this one is rather naive and does not allow for mismatches or bp in front of the barcode.
 See https://www.biostars.org/p/82513/ for examples that do.